dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 I have made a lot of iterations for some parts to make them perfectly fit.
 I had a ton of ideas at the beginning how to make this whole thing happen, so I tried them and I chose the solution that I think is the best.
-After a month of tweaking I think the models are ready for anyone, every FDM printer should make them.
+After a month of tweaking I think the models are ready for anyone.
+Every FDM printer nowdays should be capable to make them.

 ![Prototypes](proto_parts.jpg)

 If you doesn't like the color design of my version, you can use different colors and materials of course.
-Be creative and create something that you like to see on your desk.
+Be creative and create something that you would like to see on your desk.

 @note Only the atomizer socket should be printed from PETG, because it will hold some water.